Creamy Potato Leek Soup (with Bacon)

 - In a dutch oven or large pot, cook the bacon over medium heat, then add the onion and leeks (Pics 1 &2).

-- Cook until the onions begin to soften (about 5 minutes).
+- Cook until the onions are soft and translucent, about 5 minutes.

 - Add the potatoes and chicken stock, and increase the heat to medium high and bring to a boil (Pic 4).